junxit/us-congress-bills-114/metadata.md

 - 2015-04-16 — Introduced in Senate
 - 2015-04-16 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2015-05-06 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2015-05-06 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+Without written report.
+- 2015-05-06 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+Without written report.
+- 2015-05-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 70.